karikowska/hydro-habit/README.md

 # HydroHomie

+This is Infinite Loop's entry for the HuddleHive 2025 Hackathon!

 Welcome to HydroHomie!
 This is a smart hydration tracking application designed to help you build and maintain healthy water-drinking habits.
 It provides personalized, AI-powered encouragement to keep you motivated and on track with your hydration goals, and a healthy dose of competitiveness and cooperative habit-building with your friends.

 ## Features